SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/GenChair.md

 Program Chair
 ---------------

-<span class=".sigplan_rule">Select potential Program Chair(s) and send their
+<span class="sigplan_rule">Select potential Program Chair(s) and send their
 names to the [SIGPLAN Vice-Chair](mailto:vc_sigplan@acm.org) for approval.
-Do this _before_ asking the person to serve, at least 18 months prior to the event.</span> Make sure the Program Chair reviews SIGPLAN's [conference submission review policy](/Resources/Policies/Review) and [diversity policy](/Resources/Policies/Diversity) and point them to the web page describing [program-chair responsibilities](/Resources/Guidelines/ProChair).
+Do this _before_ asking the person to serve, at least 18 months prior to the event.
+Make sure the Program Chair reviews SIGPLAN's [conference submission review policy](/Resources/Policies/Review) and [diversity policy](/Resources/Policies/Diversity) and point them to the web page describing [program-chair responsibilities](/Resources/Guidelines/ProChair).</span>

 Date and Location
 -----------------